sirjoaorodrigues/sirjoaorodrigues/README.md

 welcome to my profile

 about me:
-21y;
+21y.
-control and automation engineering;
-working as a software developer at https://imobiliariajazz.com.
+control and automation engineering. working as a software developer at https://imobiliariajazz.com.

 knowledge:
-  python(selenium, flask , django):
+python(selenium, flask , django).
-  python is my main programming language and it puts food in the house c, c++, java, arduino.
+python is my main programming language and it puts food in the house. c, c++, java, arduino.

 studying:
-javascript, typescript, ruby
+javascript, typescript, ruby.

 <!---